bast/paragliding-aerodynamics/slides.md

 - wing is open in front: cell intakes
 - there is pressure inside the wing and it varies
 - we can change the size of wing during the flight (voluntarily or involuntarily)
-- "fuselage" is 8 m below the wing: human is the pendulum
+- "fuselage" is 8 m below the wing: human is the pendulum weight
 - reducing wing loading can make wing collapse
 - connection between human and wing is not fixed (slack/tension): inverted flight not possible, nose-dive requires spiraling
 - thrust comes from gravity